NRN: 2020s

-On 23 June 2021, following the announcement that WIN Television would be reinstating Nine Network content starting on 1 July 2021, NRN via WIN Television have extended their affiliation agreement with Network 10 for the regional Northern NSW market for the next five years due to Nine operating NBN.
-As a result, NRN became a direct relay of TEN-10 Sydney and TVQ10 Brisbane with no local news or network preempts for local content, but with local advertisements inserted to serve regional viewers.
-On 1 July 2021, the WIN branding was retired after 5 years and replaced with generic 10 metro branding.
-There are currently no plans for 10 Shake to be launched in Northern NSW and Gold Coast.
+On 23 June 2021, WIN announced that it renewed its programme and supply agreement with Paramount Global, the owner of Network Ten since 2020, for NRN.
+However, as WIN's main station's channels in other markets were rebranded from 1 July under a new PSA with the Nine Network, the Northern NSW station also dropped WIN's own branding outside its local news content, and carried the Network 10 branding seen in metropolitan markets.

+Unlike other 10 affiliates, as of 2023, NRN does not broadcast Paramount-owned channel 10 Shake, and its successor Nickelodeon Australia.

+On 13 February 2025, Network 10 announced they would be acquiring NRN from WIN Television.
+This followed Network 10's announcement that they would also be acquiring Southern Cross Austereo's 10-affiliated stations.
+The sale was completed on 1 May 2025.

+Programming

+10 Northern NSW (formerly WIN Television Northern NSW) broadcasts its programming from Network 10, includes their regional signals of 10, 10 Drama, 10 Comedy, Sky News Regional and Gold.
+NRN rebroadcasts the 10 Sydney feed supplemented with local advertising for Northern NSW.
+NRN also rebroadcasts the 10 Brisbane feed supplemented with local advertising for the Gold Coast.

 News

-From 2004 until 31 August 2017, Southern Cross produced short local news updates which are broadcast throughout the day.
+From 2004 until 2017, Southern Cross produced short local news updates which are broadcast throughout the day.
 These bulletins were branded as Southern Cross Ten News, Southern Cross News, Ten Local News Updates from 1 July 2016.
 The updates were produced from Southern Cross' Canberra studios and made use of news content from local radio stations owned by Southern Cross Austereo in each market.
 Local sport and weather reports also aired on an sporadic basis.
-Short updates also aired throughout the day and evening alongside updates from Ten Eyewitness News.
+Short updates also aired throughout the day and evening alongside updates from 10 News.
 The bulletins were researched, produced and presented by a single journalist.

-Though the purchase of NRN by WIN was finalised on 31 May 2017, playout and transmission remained under Southern Cross' control until transferred to WIN on 1 September 2017.
-During this interim period, Southern Cross continued to produce local news updates for NRN.
-From September 2017, WIN News took over the production of 90 second local updates for NRN.
-Upon acquiring NRN, WIN has not launched or produced a local news bulletin for the region, citing changes to media landscape, decline in traditional television viewership, and due to their affiliation with Network 10.
-They also aired WIN's All Australian News though, despite the fact that no local stories from Northern NSW and Gold Coast aired on this bulletin.
-The local news updates are currently presented by Ariana Gatti.
+Though the purchase of NRN by WIN was finalised on 31 May 2017, playout and transmission remained under Southern Cross' control until 1 September, when WIN formally assumed control over the station.
+During this interim period, Southern Cross continued to produce local news updates for NRN until 31 August.
+From 1 September 2017, WIN News took over the production of short local updates for NRN, which may run from 30 seconds to two minutes each.

-As a Network 10 affiliate, NRN also transmits Studio 10, The Project and 10 News First.
+NRN also aired WIN's All Australian News, a compilation news bulletin featuring news reports from WIN's newsrooms across regional Australia, despite the fact that no local stories from Northern NSW and Gold Coast were aired on this bulletin.
+The programme ended its airing on 30 June 2021, after WIN made adjustments to its news output following the return of Nine Network's programmes to WIN-owned stations outside Northern NSW the following day.

+The last set of WIN News updates aired on 27 June 2025, almost two months after 10 bought the station.
+By 30 June, 10 News took over production of the said updates, which are now fixed in 2-minute editions throughout the day.